BilkEdisonXavier/Phonepe_-pulse/README.md

 phonepepulse.githup :https://github.com/PhonePe/pulse

-Phonepe_pulse
+Phonepe_pulse:

 This project dives into the PhonePe Pulse data to uncover trends in transactions, device usage, and regional patterns across India.
 It includes both a Jupyter Notebook for analysis and a Streamlit dashboard for interactive visualizations, making it easy to explore the insights in real time.

-📊 PhonePe Pulse Data Insights Dashboard
+📊 PhonePe Pulse Data Insights Dashboard:

 I’m excited to share my first data analytics project — built using the PhonePe Pulse dataset!
 This project turns raw digital payments data into interactive visual stories, helping uncover how India transacts in the digital age.

-🔍 What You’ll Find Inside
+🔍 What You’ll Find Inside:

 Transaction Trends → Compare payments across states and quarters.
 Device Usage Insights → See which mobile brands dominate PhonePe usage.
 Regional Highs & Lows → Spot the top and bottom performing areas.